ronk07/Kin/README.md

 - Authentication and onboarding are out of scope for MVP (will be added later)
 - Apple HealthKit integration is placeholder for MVP
-- Photo verification requires Gemini API key
+- Photo verification requires an OpenAI API key
 - Mock user/family IDs are used - replace with actual auth context when implementing authentication

 ## 🐛 Known Issues